-Network Analytics v1 to Network Analytics v2 · Cloudflare Analytics API docs
+Network Analytics v1 to Network Analytics v2

 Example

-The following example queries the top 20 logs of traffic dropped by Magic Firewall within a given time range, ordered by destination IP address.
+The following example queries the top 20 logs of traffic dropped by mitigation systems different from Magic Firewall within a given time range, ordered by destination IP address.